helion3/inspire-tree/README.md

 Clone the repository, and get yourself setup:

 - `npm install` - Installs all project dependencies.
+- `bower install` - Install libs used only by included demos.
 - `npm run setup` - Copies git hooks and run workspace setup.

 Live-compile source changes as you develop:

 - `npm run watch`
+- or `EXCLUDE_DOM=1 npm run watch` for core-only builds.

 When needed, lint your code.
 Will happen automatically on commit.